spatialdev/osmquality/README.md

 # Usage

+Eventually, this project will be on PyPI, which will make the following steps only necessary for development.

 **Installing dependencies**

-To utilize the MQM tool, please install Python3 and `pipenv`.
+To run the MQM tool from source, please install Python3 and `pipenv`.
 Then, run the following command to install all of the dependencies: <br />
 ```
 pipenv install
 ```